 (aka Pipra rubrocapilla Dixiphia rubrocapilla)

 The Red-headed Manakin is distributed in the Amazon Basin south of the river Amazon with a disjunct population in eastern Brazil.
+See the distribution map at Birdlife International.
 It is found in low to middle levels of forest and woodland.

 I think that the 4th photo is of an immature male given that there is a hint of red showing through.